“These perennial tenants are the smartest amongst us”- Robert Kiyosaki

 Investment in real estate is believed to be hardly a lucrative bet now.
-Well, let’s see how real estate is no more a lucrative investment:
+Well, let’s see how real estate is no longer a lucrative investment:

 An Underperforming Asset

 After 2015, the returns have been subdued at 5.5% per year.
-Considering which, many metro cities like Delhi itself, were the worst-performing city during this period with a return of 1.5% per year.
-Backing it was Kolkata with a 3.2% return per year.
+Considering which, many metro cities like Delhi itself, were the worst-performing cities during this period with a return of 1.5% per year.
+Backing it was Kolkata with a 3.2% return per year

 During the last decade, the returns were heavily loaded but real estate lost its charm after this decade, especially from the period of 2015 to 2020.

 Many real estate properties end up giving you less or the same returns as compared to Fixed Deposits.
-Not only this, real estate investments barely beat the inflation in a given 5 year period until and unless the market is all woo about the real estate.
+Not only this, real estate investments barely beat inflation in a given 5-year period until and unless the market is all woo about real estate.

-Secondly, many real estates offer an annual rent somewhere within the range of 2-5% of the total asset valuation – less than returns on an FD investment and less than the EMI payments being made.
+Secondly, when exploring investment options, it’s crucial to note that many real estate offer an annual rent somewhere within the range of 2-5% of the total asset valuation – less than returns on an FD investment and less than the EMI payments being made.

 Costs of owning real estate